 Shelby Park: A special place to play ball

 The Old Timers Baseball Facility at Shelby Park is a special place.
 The baseball field was first built in 1914 and was known for many years simply as Shelby #1.
 Home plate is still within 6 feet of its original location.
-There will be a 100 celebration in 2014 to commemorate 100 years of baseball in Shelby Park.
+There was a special 100 celebration in 2014 to commemorate 100 years of baseball in Shelby Park.

 There was an additional baseball field located at the site that was called Shelby #2.
 It was demolished in the sixties and was replaced with a softball complex that was utilized until 2010.
 The softball complex has since been replaced by a special events lawn and a second baseball field similar to the existing field.
 The second baseball field was completed in 2014 and was named by Metro Parks as Mickey Hiter Field.

 Shelby has also seen its share of professional players.
 Countless numbers of former and future players have come to Shelby to play.
 Several well known major leaguers like Ken Griffey, R.A.
-Dickey, David Price, Orestes Destrade, Wayne Garland and many other big leaguers all have played at Shelby prior to or even after their careers.
+Dickey, David Price, Orestes Destrade, Wayne Garland, David Price, Mookie Betts and many other big leaguers all have played at Shelby prior to or even after their careers.

 The Nashville Old Timers Baseball Association took over operation of the field in 1990.
 The Stan Musial Southeast Regional tournament was hosted at the facility by the Old Timers for several years.
 During that time many improvements were made to the field and facility by the Old Timers.

 The facility continues to improve.
 The clubhouse interior has been remodeled and refurnished.
-A full metal outfield wall, a windscreen for side fences, winged foul poles, and fence cap have been added.
+A full metal outfield wall, a windscreen for side fences, winged foul poles, and fence cap have been added to both fields.
 Additional lights, in-ground water sprinklers, two batting cages, double mounded bull pens, two new PA systems, a scoreboard on the Old Tiimers Field and a LED wall on Mickey Hiter field have been installed.
 New dugouts have been constructed along with a garage and storage barn for field equipment.
 Centurian Stone was added to all the structures to improve the appearance of the park.

 Several high schools and a few colleges on spring trips use the field each year for games.
-The SANDLOTT Mid-State League and many tournaments including five SANDLOTT World Series fill the summer schedule with over 300 events taking place on each field each year.
+The Middle TN Adult Baseball League and many tournaments including seven SANDLOTT World Series fill the summer schedule with over 300 events taking place on each field each year.
 Over 20,000 players and fans visit the complex each year.